Platinum Blonde (band): Musical and visual style

 Platinum Blonde's early sound was a mix of new wave and pop rock, mixed with heavier, arena rock-style guitar.
 Their highly financed videos and fashion conscious look, along with Holmes's British accent-inflected vocals, drew comparisons to Duran Duran.
-Due in part to their blonde spiky hairstyles and fashion choices, in combination with Platinum Blonde's early days covering the band, there were also comparisons drawn between Platinum Blonde and The Police.
+Their early covers of songs by The Police, along with their spiky blonde hairstyles and fashion choices, caused comparisons with that band as well.

-In 1984, Liam Lacey of The Globe and Mail said, the group sounds a lot like Loverboy trying to make a new wave credibility move."
+In 1984, Liam Lacey of The Globe and Mail said that the group sounded a lot like Loverboy trying to make a new wave credibility move.
 In 1987, Bruno Fracassa of Newsday said, "Lead singer, Mark Holmes, sounds like Simon Le Bon from Duran Duran.
 Overall, I think they would be happy just being a northern version of Bon Jovi."
 In his 2016 book, Is This Live?: Inside the Wild Early Years of MuchMusic: The Nation's Music Station, songwriter and MuchMusic VJ Christopher Ward described their sound as "deftly mixing strains of Elvis Costello, The Police and Tears for Fears with big sing-along choruses."

 Throughout the 1980s, the entire band had long blond hair, often spiky, teased or tousled.
 The band commonly wore suit jackets and some band members wore make up.
 In their early videos they were portrayed with an aloof demeanor.
-The band's look and attitude was described by the press as "pretty", "glamorous", "cocky" and "androgynous."
+The band's look and attitude was described by the press as "pretty", "glamorous", "cocky" and "androgynous".

 In 1985, Liam Lacey of The Globe and Mail described the band's look as "sort of Duran Duran meets Rod Stewart" and Alan Niester, also of The Globe and Mail, said that same year, "the band managed to create its own fashion revolution, manufacturing a flashy, sophisticated Platinum Blonde 'look' that was copied by its fans across the country."
 Mike Devlin of the Times Colonist wrote in 1999: "The band's blonde, tousled manes inspired a legion of hairdo followers.
 Their Dayglo suits started a fashion revolution.
 Their arty videos helped shape the early image of MuchMusic."

 Their esthetic was very popular with teenage girls, somewhat to the band's dismay.
 Holmes told the Ottawa Citizen in 1985, "We are often judged by the first three rows of screaming girls.
 They don't look beyond that to where the college students and our older fans are sitting.
 Being judged by our appearance and by people fainting often shatters what we are doing musically.
 It is painful for us sometimes."
 In a 1990 interview with the Calgary Herald, MacLean said "We were the New Kids on the Block of that period," and added "I still like the music, so I would never be embarrassed about being a teen idol."